Crash0v3r1de/TimesheetAutoFill/README.md

 ### This uses the iTextSharp library for PDF manipulation
-https://github.com/itext/itextsharp
+You can restore the package via NuGet ;) https://github.com/itext/itextsharp

 I'm not the greatest at git repo readme's by the way ¯\_(ツ)_/¯